+ How does AirBuddy work?

-Yes you can, but please note that the transportation of lithium batteries is subject to dangerous goods regulations.
-That's why you should always check the instructions in the Dangerous Goods brochure of your airline and present the battery at the check-in.
+Please note that the transportation of lithium batteries is subject to dangerous goods regulations.
+You should always check the instructions in the Dangerous Goods brochure of your airline and present the battery at the check-in.
 Most likely, you will be required to transport the battery in your cabin bag and asked to prevent short circuit by taping over the exposed battery terminals or placing the battery in a plastic bag.
 We designed the battery to comply with the 56th edition of Dangerous Goods Regulation published by IATA.
 Some airlines may however decide to apply additional rules, so please always check with your airline.
-We've been flying with AirBuddy to different places within Australia, Europe and Southeast Asia without any problems.
-Not even once.

 + What does AirBuddy sound like?

 You will hear 3 different sounds when diving with AirBuddy.
 Firstly, AirBuddy makes a gentle buzzing sound when the air compressor operates.
 It is similar to the sound of a small boat when passing by in the distance.
 It is good sign when you hear this sound because it means that the device is working.
 The second sound, which is louder than the first one, is the sound of your own breathing – a sipping sound of the regulator when you breathe in and a cracking sound of the bubbles when you breathe out.
 The third sound will not be present most of the time.
 It's the sound of AirBuddy’s low battery alarm that is triggered when the battery goes below certain threshold, after about 55 min of diving.
 It is the signal for you to ascend.
 None of these sounds appear to disturb underwater wildlife, so don't worry - you'll have an amazing dive!